SpeedFox198/Data-Structures-and-Algorithms-Assignment-1/my_package/README.md

 One approach would simply be to sort the array whenever binary search is performed.
 However, the extra time taken to sort the given array will make the operation even slower than a linear search.

 Another possible approach was to maintain a sorted array, and keep it sorted when values are updated.
 This approach is not bad, but we still need to perform a `O(n*log(n))` time sorting everytime a value is updated.
-Even [Timsort](#timsort), which boast extreme speed for partially sorted arrays, and my [Custom Sort](#custom-sort), with a `O(n)` time complexity, are still not good enough.
+Even [Timsort](#timsort), which boasts extreme speed for partially sorted arrays, and my [Custom Sort](#custom-sort), with a `O(n)` time complexity, are still not good enough.
 We could do better than this.

 So, I took a different approach, to maintain a BST for performing searches.
 However, time taken for searches in a BST **depends on its height**, a skewed tree might take `O(n)` time for searching in worst cases.